jorgev259/3SDSetup/README.md

 Example: getLatestRelease("TiniVi","safehax","3dsx", "Safehax") -> Gets the 3dsx file from the safehax repository for the step "Safehax"

-notLatestRelease(author,repo,filename,step) -> same that getLatestRelease but its used in repositories that dont use the "Latest" tag
+notLatestRelease(author,repo,filename,step) -> same as getLatestRelease but used in repositories that don't use the "Latest" tag

-getFileBuffer_zip(bufferName,original_name,new_name,path) -> Extracts the "original_name" file from an already downloaded zip file and extracts it to an                                                                specified "path"
+getFileBuffer_zip(bufferName,original_name,new_name,path) -> Extracts the "original_name" file from an already downloaded zip file and extracts it to a                                                                specified "path"

 extractFolder(bufferName,folder,path) -> extracts a whole "folder" from an already downloaded zip file into an specified "path"